Background pattern

 Low white blood cell count (agranulocytosis).

-Metamizol Normon may cause agranulocytosis, a very low level of a type of white blood cells called granulocytes, which are important for fighting infections (see section 4).
-You should stop taking metamizol and contact a doctor immediately if you experience the following symptoms, as they may indicate a possible agranulocytosis: chills, fever, sore throat, and painful sores in the mucous membranes (moist surfaces of the body) especially in the mouth, nose, and throat or in the genital or anal area.
+Metamizol Normon may cause agranulocytosis, a very low level of a type of white blood cell called granulocytes, which are important for fighting infections (see section 4).
+You should stop taking metamizol and contact your doctor immediately if you experience any of the following symptoms, as they may indicate possible agranulocytosis: chills, fever, sore throat, and painful sores in the mucous membranes (wet surfaces of the body), especially in the mouth, nose, and throat, or in the genital or anal area.
 Your doctor will perform laboratory tests to check your blood cell count.

-If you take metamizol for fever, some symptoms of agranulocytosis may be overlooked.
+If you take metamizol for fever, some symptoms of agranulocytosis may go unnoticed.
 Similarly, symptoms may be masked if you are taking antibiotics.

 Agranulocytosis can occur at any time during the use of Metamizol Normon and even shortly after stopping metamizol.